machowdh/mutasim.org/README.md

 # [mutasim.org](mutasim.org)

-My personal website where I host my portfolio, contact information, and blog posts.
-It's always a work in progress, but feel free to look around.
+My personal website.
+The template was designed by good friend and mentor [Aaron Agarunov](https://agarun.com/) and I've simply changed it a bit for my use case.
+Give him a look and see what other interesting work he's done!
+Below, are his instructions and comments, which still remain true with some comments.
+I've decided to host mine using Vercel instead, but Netlify works just as well.

 ## Getting Started

-The prerequisites are Yarn and Node >= 14.
+The prerequisites are Yarn and Node >= 16.
+(I've updated from 14 to avoid SSL vulnerabilities and am currently using 18 myself.)

 First, install the dependencies: